gulcu/StableMatching/README.md

 Unmarried women: (0, 1, 2, 3)

-Man 0 gets assigned to Woman 0 with her pref-level: 3
+Man 0 is matched with Woman 0 with her pref-level: 3